golanlevin/glaser/README.md

 ![2022_beijing.png](images/2022_beijing.png)

-In this example, the attempt to unify the image and the number 2022 as resulted in making the number ‘2’ look like a ‘Z’ when some problems are solved, others are created.
+In this example, the attempt to unify the image and the number 2022 has resulted in making the number ‘2’ look like a ‘Z’.
+When some problems are solved, others are created.
 Understanding the meaning of the image at the moment is difficult.

 *Score: 60 out of 100*